N - Z

 "Okay, okay, I agree, I'm not even up there with Frog and Turkey in the looks department!
 It's not my fault that I have a sad and homely look about me.
 Did it ever occur to anyone that I have a really, really important, albeit thankless job.
 Huh, didja?
 Looks can be deceiving and I remind you that exterior beauty is fleeting, that it is the whole person that needs to be accepted and embraced, I have my own strengths.
 I carry very powerful medicine because I literally clean up after you!
 We all need people like me in our lives.
 I'm patient, I wait for my changes, I do not intrude or pass judgment.
 I simply wait for the opportunity to help clean up a mess.
 It doesn't get much better than that to have a good, solid citizen like me to help you out when you need it, so get over how I look, Brad Pitt's got nothin' on me!"

 WHALE - LBUUN

 "I sing the history of Mother Earth.
 My characteristics are similar to the wolves for they are my immediate earthly family.
-They raise and protect each other's young an communicate their thoughts to the world, so do I. Overall, I still have my connections to the land because I must come to the surface to breathe.
+They raise and protect each other's young and communicate their thoughts to the world, so do I. Overall, I still have my connections to the land because I must come to the surface to breathe.
 My songs are about the relationship between the Universe and Mother Earth.
 My medicine asks you to find and acknowledge your own personal history, and to recognize and to honour what you know.
 Look to your past find my song that will release the music to sing your memories.
-Do not be afraid, because to visit your memories is to reconnect to your whole self (past, present and future), and to bring your spirit into harmony with Great Mystery."
+Do not be afraid, because to visit your memories is to reconnect to your whole self (past, present and future), and to bring your spirit into harmony with the Universe and your Ancestors."

 WALRUS - T'IIBN